 We stayed at the Clifton Hotel; a small and sweet hotel niched on the top of Clifton Hill.

-Our first stop was Bristol, where we stayed as I wrote above.
+Our first stop was Bristol, where we stayed for the entire duration of our stay in England, as I previously wrote above.
 I left Bristol in December and was really missing this quirky city, so, I was really happy to be back and show it to my friend.

-We arrived in the afternoon which left us a bit of time to explore the city for the rest of the day once we had settled in our hotel in Clifton.
+We arrived in the afternoon which left us a bit of time to explore the city for the rest of the day once we had settled in our hotel up the hill in Clifton.

 The ride from the airport to the centre is pretty easy, all you have to do is to hop into the shuttle and you’re in the city.

-We didn’t do much as by the time we were settled it was nearly 18h so we decided to have dinner and it then stroll near the harbourside.
+We didn’t do much though as by the time we were settled it was nearly 18h so we decided to have dinner and it then strolls near the harbourside.

-Walking around Bath is the best way to discover the city, to just get lost and explore the quaintessence of the town.
-We still did the main attraction of the city:
+Walking around Bath is the best way to discover the city, to just get lost and explore the quintessence of the town.

 - The Roman Bath